QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 What we've seen in practice "I've worked on books on another platform that were stuck on accrual basis when the client needed to file taxes on cash.
 I spent at least six hours doing manual adjustment entries.
 In QuickBooks, that's a single click — it reduces time for the accountant and saves the client money."

-For many firm-fixed-price (FFP) contracts — where the government pays a fixed amount regardless of your costs — QBO alone may be perfectly adequate.
+For many firm-fixed-price (FFP) contracts — where the government pays a fixed amount regardless of your costs — QuickBooks Online alone may be perfectly adequate.
 The compliance pressure increases substantially with cost-type contracts, where every dollar you charge must be supported and auditable.

 Being honest about the gaps matters more than pretending they don't exist.
-These are the specific areas where bare QBO cannot satisfy DCAA requirements.
+These are the specific areas where bare QuickBooks Online cannot satisfy DCAA requirements.

 No DCAA-compliant timekeeping.
 This is the biggest gap.
-QBO's built-in time tracking (available in QBO Plus and Advanced) doesn't meet DCAA standards.
+QuickBooks Online's built-in time tracking (available in QuickBooks Online Plus and Advanced) doesn't meet DCAA standards.
 It lacks mandatory daily recording enforcement, doesn't create a complete, tamper-evident audit trail showing who changed what and when, doesn't support supervisor approval workflows, and doesn't prevent retroactive edits without documentation.
 An auditor conducting a floor check needs to see timestamps proving contemporaneous recording.
-QBO's time feature doesn't provide this.
+QuickBooks Online's time feature doesn't provide this.
+For a complete breakdown of what DCAA's timekeeping requirements entail and what auditors verify during a floor check, see our timekeeping guide.

 Jordan Glaze sees this play out across the firm's GovCon book of business: